Lucyjpjones/wean-cuisine/README.md

 - Add an email address input field on the registration modal so if a user forget their password they can be sent a link to reset it.

+- Change the image URL input to a media upload option.

 ---

 ## &rarr; **Technologies**